phriscage/cloud-derby/cloud/controller-app/README.md

       --region=us-central1 \
       --allow-unauthenticated

-Open the app URL in your browser
+Open the app URL in your browser.
+You can return the FQDN via:

+    gcloud beta run services describe controller-app --format="value(status.domain)"

 ### <a name="deploy_cloud_storage">Deploy Cloud Storage</a>